-Laboratory experiments which address these questions often focus on the behavior of random systems.
-Although physical theory takes causality as a guiding principle, it also admits truly random phenomena (that is, phenomena which are in principle indeterminate, and not merely statistically uncertain).
-Quantum transitions are a familiar example of this weak causality, which is accepted in physics and is potentially of relevance to mind-matter research.
-Random phenomena are interesting for research on interactive consciousness because, in our current understanding, they are not completely explained by deterministic causes - a characteristic they share with mind-matter interactions which challenge the completeness of conventional scientific models.
+Laboratory experiments that address these questions often focus on the behavior of random systems.
+Although physical theory takes causality as a guiding principle, it also admits truly random phenomena (that is, phenomena that are, in principle, indeterminate, and not merely statistically uncertain).
+Quantum transitions are a familiar example of this weak causality, which is accepted in physics and is potentially of relevance to mindmatter research.
+Random phenomena are interesting for research on interactive consciousness because, in our current understanding, they are not completely explained by known deterministic causes-a characteristic they share with mind-matter interactions that challenge the completeness of conventional scientific models.

-Among the early experiments which investigated the interplay of randomness and conscious activity were studies in which subjects were asked to influence macroscopic systems such as the position or face value of mechanically thrown dice.5 Since the 1960's, experiments have more typically used the high speed generation of random numbers employing quantum electronic or radioactive sources.
+Among the early experiments that investigated the interplay of randomness and conscious activity were studies in which subjects were asked to influence macroscopic systems such as the position or face value of mechanically thrown dice.
+Since the 1960s, experiments have more typically used the high-speed generation of random numbers employing quantum electronic or radioactive sources.
 With the advent of the computer, automatic recording helped to ensure experimental control while also facilitating the accumulation of large databases.
-Improved experiments asked whether the random output of quantum sources could be biased by the mental intentions of subjects.6 In the latter part of the 20th century, replications of random number generator (RNG) experiments were carried out in laboratories around the world.^{7,8}
+Improved experiments asked whether the random output of quantum sources could be biased by the mental intentions of subjects.
+In the latter part of the 20th century, replications of RNG experiments were carried out in laboratories around the world.

-One prominent research program, the Princeton Engineering Anomalies Research (PEAR) laboratory,9 was founded by Robert Jahn in 1979 at Princeton University.
-In carefully controlled RNG experiments, the PEAR lab demonstrated a small, persistent effect equivalent to a few parts in 10,000.
-Compounded over the full database, the effect is highly significant and cannot be adequately explained by chance fluctuation or methodological error.10 The research extended the seminal early work of Schmidt6 and motivated replication experiments in several independent laboratories.
-While many experimental questions about the RNG experiments remain (most notably the role of psychological variables), the research carefully documents anomalous departures from expectation associated with human consciousness, and specifically with directed intention.
+One prominent research program, the Princeton Engineering Anomalies Research (PEAR) laboratory, was founded by Robert Jahn in 1979 at Princeton University.
+In carefully controlled RNG experiments, the PEAR laboratory demonstrated a small, persistent effect.
+The difference from chance expectation is less than 1%, but compounded over the full database, it is highly significant, and it cannot be adequately explained by chance fluctuation or methodological error.
+The research extended the seminal early work of Schmidt and motivated replication experiments in several independent laboratories.
+Although many experimental questions about the RNG experiments remain (most notably the role of psychological variables), the research carefully documents anomalous departures from expectation associated with human consciousness, and specifically with directed intention.

-Later versions of the RNG experiments used portable random sources and by the early 1990s field work was feasible.
-In the field experiments, rather than instructing a participant to focus his or her intention on a laboratory RNG, the device was brought to locations where groups of people, blind to the experiment, were engaged in communal events and activities such as a rituals, ceremonies, meetings and musical concerts.
-The experiments asked whether continuously recorded sequences of random data might show structure during periods of group interaction which involved shared emotions or deep interest.^{11,12} These experiments were subsequently replicated by other researchers.^{13,14} The results indicated that deviations in the random data were correlated with periods of group activity or "group consciousness," especially when people involved reported a sense of coherence or resonance within the group.
+Later versions of the RNG experiments used portable random sources, and by the early 1990s field work was feasible.
+In the field experiments, rather than instructing a participant to focus his or her intention on a laboratory RNG, the device was brought to locations where groups of people, blind to the experiment, were engaged in communal events and activities such as rituals, ceremonies, meetings, and musical concerts.
+The experiments asked whether continuously recorded sequences of random data might show structure during periods of group interaction that involved shared emotions or deep interest.
+These experiments were subsequently replicated by other researchers.
+The results indicated that deviations in the random data were correlated with periods of group activity or "group consciousness," especially when people involved reported a sense of coherence or resonance within the group.
 Tests in which data were collected in mundane or unfocused situations typically conformed to expected random behavior.